Six Months in Cape Town as an Advocacy and Human Rights Volunteer

 Keen to help Migrants and Refugees integrate into the South African Society?
 Check our Internship Opportunities.

 Volunteers at the Scalabrini Centre of Cape Town play a critical role in the running of the Centre’s programmes on a day-to-day basis.
 “Emiel has really helped us considerably in his time here and I can see that he has learned a great deal as well,” said Corey Johnson, the Advocacy Programme Manager.
-“Volunteers are supervised and play an important role in our programme through providing advice and appropriately referring individuals.
+“Volunteers are supervised and play an important role in our programme by providing advice and appropriately referring individuals.
 The level of insight in Emiel’s questions and guidance shows that his time at Scalabrini has aided in his professional and practical knowledge of refugee and asylum issues.”

 Emiel came to Cape Town because he wanted to put his theoretical knowledge into practice.
 “In South Africa, there is a big difference between how things are stated in the law and how things work out in reality when talking about the rights of migrants and refugees.
 However, this also means that you can get a lot of practical experience due to the scale of the challenges.”
 Emiel is glad he got a chance to see the reality with his own eyes.
 He really enjoyed his experience in Cape Town.
 At the end of March, he, unfortunately, had to go back to Belgium, although he says he might not be there for too long: “I definitely want to work abroad, preferably somewhere where I can be involved with the protection and rights of refugees.”